Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

 ![GridWorld](images/gridworld.png)

-- Set-up: A version of the grid-world task.
+- Set-up: A multi-goal version of the grid-world task.
 Scene contains agent, goal, and obstacles.
 - Goal: The agent must navigate the grid to the appropriate goal while avoiding the obstacles.